Deadpool, Wolverine, and other Hollywood stars react to Disney-Fox deal

 — Ryan Reynolds (@VancityReynolds) December 6, 2017

-Then this morning, he let it be known that the Merc With a Mouth was already in trouble with his new Mouse House overlords for, let’s just say, inappropriate theme park behavior:https://twitter.com/VancityReynolds/status/941323404417802241
+Then this morning, he let it be known that the Merc With a Mouth was already in trouble with his new Mouse House overlords for, let’s just say, inappropriate theme park behavior.

 As countless movie fans have noted, Disney’s acquisition of Fox means that Marvel will now reclaim rights to many of its biggest properties, including not only the aforementioned Deadpool but also Fantastic Four and X-Men.
 And while doing press last weekend for The Greatest Showman, Hugh Jackman — who just retired from playing Wolverine with Logan — told Yahoo Entertainment that the news is thus somewhat bittersweet, if only because of the timing: